GfellerLab/MixTCRviz/README.txt

 - plot.cdr12.motif (default=0)
     * 0: Only show motifs for CDR3.
     * 1: Include sequence motifs for CDR1 and CDR2.
+With this choice, plot.oneline is set to 0.

 - plot.oneline (default=0)
     * 0: Show the data on two lines (better for clarity).